vfarcic/devops26/manuscript/06-env.md

 production     Production     Permanent   Manual  jx-production     200           ...
 ```

-As you might have guessed, we can change the behavior of an environment.
+As you might have guessed, we can modify the behavior of an environment.
 For example, we can change the promotion policy of the `pre-production` environment from `Manual` to `Auto`.

 ```bash
 jx edit env \